dockur/macos/readme.md

   - When prompted where to install the OS, select the disk you just created.

   - There will be several reboots during the installation, keep selecting `macOS Installer` until it offers the option to select the disk you created.
+From then on, select your own disk.

   - Select your region, account name, and other options.